patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 - a) The community can easily understand your work by looking at specific tests of [name of model]
 - b) Future changes to your model will not break any important feature of the model.

 At first, integration tests should be added.
 Those integration tests essentially do the same as the debugging scripts you used earlier to implement the model to 🤗Transformers.
-A template of those model tests is already added by the Cookiecutter, called `[camelcase name of model]ModelIntegrationTests` and only has to be filled-out by you.
+A template of those model tests is already added by the Cookiecutter, called
+`[camelcase name of model]ModelIntegrationTests` and only has to be filled out by you.
 To ensure that those tests are passing, run

 ```python
 RUN_SLOW=1 pytest tests/test_modeling_[name of model].py::[camelcase name of model]ModelIntegrationTests
 ```

 Second, all features that are special to [name of model] should be tested additionally in a separate test under `[camelcase name of model]ModelTester`/`[camelcase name of model]ModelTest`.
-This part is often forgotten, but is actually extremely useful in two ways:
+This part is often forgotten, but is extremely useful in two ways:

-- It helps to transfer knowledge you have aquired during the model addition to the community by showing how the special feature of [name of model] should work
+- It helps to transfer the knowledge you have acquired during the model addition to the community by showing how the special feature of [name of model] should work
 - Future contributors can quickly test changes to the model by running those special tests

 [Here the teacher should add very specific information on what special features of the model should be tested additionally]